markjnkim/es_mod/01-html/content/step-6-reach-out.md

   color: white;
 }
 ```

-It is important to note that the display property overwrote the default `display` property for a `div` to allow the `div.contact-info` to sit on the same row as the `iframe` by assigning the `display` to `inline-block`.
-The `text-align` property is much like the alignment property in a word processing application, allowing the text to align on a particular side or justify the spacing to create a block of text.
+It is important to note that in the CSS rule above for the `div`, we overwrote the default `display` property for a `div` and changed it from `block` to `inline-block`.
+This allows the `.contact-info` container to sit on the same row as the `iframe` element.

+The difference between `inline` and `inline-block` is that `inline-block` has the ability to assign width and height, therefore treating it like a block while still being able to sit within the normal flow of the document.

 Another important property used here is the `vertical-align` property.
 > **Pause**: Please take a moment think about what the purpose of the `vertical-align` property and what problem it solves here.

 > **Answer**: Because the content of this `div` naturally rests at the bottom of the container, we need the `vertical-align` property to float this content to the top.
 In conjunction with the `text-align` property, this allows the contact information a begin at the top of the `div` and start aligned from the left for an easy-to-ready layout.